What is a Chart of Accounts?

 Art of the Chart

-For example, your general ledger (GL) account houses the major expenses and revenue of your overall company; these are the core costs of running your business in order to achieve revenue.
+For example, your general ledger (GL) account houses your company’s major expenses and revenue; these are the core costs of running your business to achieve revenue.
 This won’t change often unless your business structure changes or you decide to alter business strategies dramatically.
 To keep the general ledger account organized, you can create a type tag for something like assets and perhaps two or more sub-accounts, or subtypes, depending on the kinds of assets your company has.

 On the other hand, things like projects have so many variables that result in finances changing very frequently.
 Having just one account for projects is too broad and difficult to organize data.
 However, having too many data tags per individual project in your system is just as confusing.
 While each project may be unique, you may have certain budgets that are allocated to different kinds of projects.
 For example, common data tag groups for projects are internal projects, contracted projects (projects you perform for customers), and events.
 Individual project data can be grouped into its appropriate category for more concise accounting.
 This way you’re not forced to overstretch or minimize the chart of accounts, you can allocate and organize funds into applicable areas.